ntemposd/my-website/content/docs/tech-worker/codebender/index.md

 ## My role at Codebender

 Throughout my time at Codebender we've tried to launch a spin-off product for K12 children STEM teachers.
-Playboard was an educational approach comprised of an Arduino powered Printed Circuit Board with built in sensors, a drag and drop Scratch like user interface, and a series of tinkering tutorials.
+The Playboard Project was an educational approach comprised of an Arduino powered Printed Circuit Board with built in sensors, a drag and drop Scratch like user interface, and a series of tinkering tutorials.

-* Product design
+* Crowdfunding Financial Analysis and Campaign Preparation
-* Crowdfunding financial analysis and campaign preparation
+* Customer & User Research (Educator Interviews, K12 Workshops)
-* Customer & user research (Educator interviews, Kids workshops)
+* Product Design
-* Key account management
+* Key Account Management

 ## Life at Codebender

 One of the coolest places I have worked at.
-Back in the days Codebender's HQs were hosted at P-Space, the Patras hackerspace for makers, and the place where the idea of Codebender was born.
+Back in the days Codebender's team was hosted at P-Space, the Patras hackerspace for makers, and the place where the idea of Codebender was born.
 I moved in Patras, Greece to join them and work from the comfort of Codebender's sofa.

 {{< img src="Codebender-1.jpg" alt="arduino-calculator-project" caption="<em>My Arduino halfish-calculator project</em>" class="border-0" >}}